 He graduated from Cambridge University with first class honors in Natural Sciences and was awarded the Cambridge University Unilever Prize for distinction in Physical Chemistry.
 He completed his postgraduate and postdoctoral research in Chemistry at Oxford University and MIT.
 Dr. Lyon grew up near Paris and is a native French speaker.

-Dr. Lyon has been named an "Up & Coming Lawyer" by Massachusetts Lawyers Weekly and is named a Massachusetts Super Lawyers Rising Star.
-He has been named a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.
+Dr. Lyon is co-chair of the Intellectual Property Group.
+He has been named an "Up & Coming Lawyer" by Massachusetts Lawyers Weekly and is named a Massachusetts Super Lawyers Rising Star.
+Dr. Lyon has been named a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.

 IP Due Diligence: performs IP due diligence in the context of venture capital/private equity financings, public offerings, PIPEs, mergers and acquisitions, partnership and license negotiations.